Halifax

 Halifax and the surrounding Hinchinbrook district are celebrated for their extraordinary natural environment, including Hinchinbrook Island National Park — one of Australia's largest island wilderness areas — which is visible from the coastal fringes of the region.
 The area draws recreational fishers, boaters, and nature enthusiasts who come for the wetlands, mangroves, and abundant marine life along the coast.
 Ingham, the main service centre for the Hinchinbrook Shire, provides schools, the Hinchinbrook Hospital, supermarkets, and retail options, while Halifax itself has a relaxed coastal feel with strong community ties and deep roots in the sugar industry.

-Halifax falls under postcode 4850 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Halifax falls under postcode 4850 and is governed by the Hinchinbrook Council (Local Government Area).
+For federal elections, residents vote in the electorate of Kennedy, while state elections fall under the Traeger electorate.

 📍 Location